SXNPYN/CoBreeder_for_GhostWolves/README.md

 - `poetry run python ghost_wolf_cobreeder/ghost-cobreeder-v1.py run data/individuals.csv data/pr-scaled.csv
 data/groups.csv MIN_PR_MAX_ALLELES ghost_experiment 1 1 0 12 0 ALL 4`
-  - The name of the experiment is "ghost_experiment", which will be displayed alongside results.
+  - The name of the run is "ghost_experiment".
+This string will be displayed alongside results.
   - The solver will maximise the number of ghost alleles and minimise pairwise relatedness between individuals in each pairing.
 Equal weight is placed on each of these.
   - At least 12 individuals must be included in a solution.
-  - Any individuals with a PR greater than 0 can be paired (note that this will almost definitely need to be adjusted).
+  - Any individuals with a PR greater than 0 can be paired (note that this would almost certainly need to be adjusted in a real-life scenario).
   - All individuals in the individuals file will be considered, and all opposite sex pairings (provided PR > 0) are allowed.
   - Priority calculations are enabled and the top 4 individuals with the best priority values must be included in